 For an airline to be considered within an awards category certain requirements must be met.
 These requirements include the total annual scheduled passenger flights, the geographical nature of their route network and the degree to which FlightStats is able to acquire flight status data.
-For all of the categories, the flight status coverage requirement is 90% of the airlines scheduled flights, unless otherwise noted.
+The flight status coverage requirement is 90%, meaning that FlightStats has scheduled and actual gate arrival times on at least 90% of the scheduled flights for most categories.
+For the Major International Airline category, the coverage threshold was set at 85%.
+The coverage threshold used for Latin America was 80% while coverage for the Middle East & Africa was 85%.
 Winners and finalists within each category are listed below.

 Alliances provide a network of connectivity and convenience for international passengers and international packages.
 Alliances also provide convenient marketing branding to facilitate travelers making inter-airline codeshare connections within countries.
 This award evaluates the cumulative on-time performance of all the airlines that operate within each of the three airline alliances.

-The North America Major Airlines category is comprised of the 10 major carriers in North America operating 4.9 million flights in 2014.
+The North American Major Airlines category is comprised of the 12 major carriers in North America operating 9.1 million flights in 2016.
+This includes all flights within an airline’s network, mainline and regional.
 A tracking threshold of 90% was a requirement.
-Note that mid-size and regional airlines are not included in this category.
 The following table is a list of the top 10 airlines in North America, ranked by on-time arrival performance.

-The Europe Major Airlines category is comprised of the top 10 major carriers in Europe operating nearly 2 million flights in 2014.
+The European Major Airlines category is comprised of the top 10 major carriers in Europe operating nearly 2.3 million flights in 2016.
 A tracking threshold of 90% was a requirement.
 The table below includes the top 10 airlines in this category, ranked by on-time arrival performance.

-This category includes major airlines from the Middle East and Africa regions and includes 10 carriers that operated just over 1 million flights in 2014.
-Since data tracking coverage in these regions is a bit more challenging than elsewhere in the world, the threshold was lowered to just under 80%.
-The table below lists the top 10 airlines ranked by on-time arrival performance.
+This category includes major airlines from the Middle East and Africa regions.
+It includes 8 mainline carriers and 7 network carriers that operated just nearly 1 million flights in 2016.
+The data tracking coverage in this region was set to 85%.
+The table below lists the top 7 airlines ranked by on-time arrival performance.

 *Flight status coverage threshold set at 80%.

 FlightStats tracks the on-time performance of many of the world’s largest low cost carriers and, therefore, has included an LCC category this year.
 A tracking threshold of 90% was used for this category.
+A total of 28 airlines were included in the analysis representing just over 4.6 million flights.
 Note that one of the world’s largest LCCs, Ryanair, is not included due to insufficient data tracking coverage.
 This is unfortunate since, based on the available data, it appeared to do very well and we hope to include them in the future.